cipherstash-archive/cipherstash.js/stashjs-typeorm/README.md

 npm install @cipherstash/stashjs-typeorm --save
 ```

-You can use Decorators to protect the fields in an Entity with encryption.
+You can use decorators to protect the fields in an `Entity` with encryption.

 The `EncryptedColumn` decorator will encrypt the target field
 before saving and decrypt when loading.